In this blog, we have listed 10 websites you can visit to download free phonics children’s books.

 Letters and Sounds aim to provide free resources for parents and teachers who are following the Letters and Sounds program.

-Each resource has been created by following a themes which engage all children with colourful illustration.
+Each resource has been created by following themes that engage all children with colourful illustrations.

 The Measured Mom

 The Measured Mom has created 24 sets of free phonics books for beginning readers.

 Each phonics book is a collection of sentences highlighting a particular phonics pattern.
 The book features both a phonics pattern and sight words that your child can learn by reading our free sight word readers.
 You’ll find the featured sight words listed on the back of each book.